-Earth and Environmental Science explores the Earth's renewable and non-renewable resources together with current environmental issues.
+Earth and Environmental Science is an exploration of our planet's resources, climate dynamics and geological history.
+This course explores the Earth's renewable and non-renewable resources together with current environmental issues.
 Understanding the Earth's resources and the ability to live sustainably on the planet is central to the course.
+Through the lens of scientific enquiry, this course explores the causes and consequences of climate change and the relationship between human activities, atmospheric dynamics and planetary systems.

-Fieldwork is an integral part of this course.
+An overnight Fieldtrip to Wellington is an integral part of this course.